phoemur/wakeonlan/README.md

 # Wakeonlan
 [![Build Status](https://travis-ci.org/phoemur/wakeonlan.svg?branch=master)](https://travis-ci.org/phoemur/wakeonlan)

-This is a widget that I use for wakeonlan on my local network.
+This is a widget that I use for wakeonlan on my network.
 Made with C++14 and QT5

 Author: Fernando B. Giannasi